Amit-S-Terdal/Amit-S-Terdal/README.md

 # Hey there!
 I'm Amit S Terdal!👋✨

 ## About Me!!!
-🎓 MS Computer Science @ Cleveland State University | Cloud & Cybersecurity Enthusiast
+🎓 Computer Science Master’s Graduate @ Cleveland State University |  | Cybersecurity • Cloud • Data

-I am an enthusiastic newcomer to the field of Cloud Computing, eager to build a strong foundation in cloud technologies.
-My interest lies in understanding cloud architecture, deployment, and optimization.
-Although I am at the beginning of my journey, I have been actively learning about key technologies such as AWS, Azure, Kubernetes, and Docker.
-My goal is to contribute to creating innovative cloud solutions that enhance scalability, efficiency, and security for businesses.
+I am a Computer Science Master’s graduate with a strong foundation in systems, networking, and problem-solving, with applied experience across cybersecurity, cloud computing, and data-focused systems.
+My projects include hands-on work in network security, DDoS attack detection, and cloud platforms such as AWS and Azure, as well as Python-based analysis and automation.

+I focus on roles that emphasize analysis, system reliability, security, and decision-making rather than heavy software development.
+I am particularly interested in opportunities in Cybersecurity Analysis, Cloud/IT Systems, Data Analysis, and Technical Product or Operations, where I can apply my technical foundation to deliver secure, efficient, and data-driven solutions.

 ## 💼 Experience